acm-cui/website-cui2025/attend/visa-letters.md

 1. <b>Fastest method: Request through registration</b>
 During the registration process, you will be prompted to enter the necessary information to generate a visa letter automatically through ACM.
-Letters are typically issued within <b>2 business days</b>.</li>
+Letters are typically issued within <b>2 business days</b>.

 2. <b>Alternative method (for accepted authors or committee members only): Email request</b>
 If you are not yet registering but require a visa letter (e.g., for early planning), send an email to [supportletters@acm.org](mailto:supportletters@acm.org "Email ACM for a visa support letter").
 Please allow up to <b>10 business days</b> for processing.
 Include the following in your request:

-* Full name (as it appears on your passport)</li>
+* Full name (as it appears on your passport)
-* Current postal mailing address</li>
+* Current postal mailing address
-* Name of the conference: CUI 2025 – <b>Conversational User Interfaces</b></li>
+* Name of the conference: CUI 2025 – <b>Conversational User Interfaces</b>
-* Registration confirmation number (if available)</li>
+* Registration confirmation number (if available)
-* Title of your accepted paper or poster, and indicate if you are the “sole author” or a “co-author”</li>
+* Title of your accepted paper or poster, and indicate if you are the “sole author” or a “co-author”
-* If applicable, title of your presentation (for invited speakers)</li>
+* If applicable, title of your presentation (for invited speakers)

 All requests are processed in the order received.